-The three systems are compared with respect to their Noise-Equivalent Sigma-Zero (NESZ) values, computed from the SNR according to $NESZ = \sigma_0|{SNR=1}$, as shown in Fig. 4 versus the swath-centred look angle.
-The STEC system is characterized by a nearly constant NESZ over the swath which is due to the Tx/Rx beam scanning property; it clearly outperforms the stripmap system the main reason being the small antenna area of the later which further suffers from an extremely high length-to-height aspect ratio of 30.
-The SCORE system shows a good performance the main reason being even outperforming STEC at the swath center (roll-off at the swath boarders is due to the fixed low-gain transmit pattern).
-The main reason being that STEC suffers from a shorter effective point target pulse duration, cf. factor τ{dwell}/τ_p in (7), which degrades the NESZ by a factor of 10 with respect to SCORE.
-Despite its good performance, the SCORE system can be considered an inferior choice at higher carrier frequencies (Ka-band and above) because of its high complexity and technology demand (multi-channel RF hardware and on-board digital processing unit).
-Last but not least it is noted that assuming the same average transmit power $P{av} = 100$ W for all three systems penalizes STEC since it does not benefit from the high pulse duty cycle of 74 %.
+The three systems are compared with respect to their Noise-Equivalent Sigma-Zero (NESZ) values, computed from the SNR according to $NESZ = \sigma_0|{SNR=1}$ , as shown in Fig. 3 versus the swath-centered look angle.
+The SAR system is characterized by a nearly constant NESZ over the swath which is due to the Tx/Rx beam scanning property; it clearly outperforms the stripmap system the main reason being the small antenna area of the latter which further suffers from an extremely high length-to-height aspect ratio of 30 (cf. Table 1).